Quice/quice/README.md

 	You can know more about why we chose Flutter by reading [this article](https://dev.to/joebrain032/13-reasons-why-flutter-is-the-future-of-mobile-app-development-240n).

+- For the backend, **Go** → https://github.com/golang/go

+	Go is a recent popular language.
+It is fast, powerful, and has a super community.

+	Go is a super language for the backend.
+It is one of the simplest languages, it compiles lightning-quick into fast native code and has excellent support for concurrency with goroutines and channels.

 - For the machine learning and data science part, **Julia** → https://github.com/JuliaLang/julia

 	Julia is a very recent language which is very promising.
 It is a very fast language, which has a lot of data science and machine learning integrations.

-- For the backend, **Rust** → https://github.com/microsoft/TypeScript

-	Rust is a recent popular language.
-It is fast, powerful, and has a super community.

-	Thanks to its garbage collector, unit, and integration testing, Rust has less bugs than C or C++.

-- For the database, **CockroachDB** → https://github.com/python
+- For the database, **MariaDB** → https://github.com/MariaDB/

-	The future of database is the NewSQL databases.
-It combines the advantages of a NoSQL database, with those of a relationnal databse.

-	CockroachDB is the most successful DBMS in this field.
-This is the reason why it was chosen.
+	MariaDB is a reference in the RDBMS.
+It provides the best rapidity for the less of resources.
+That's why we chose it.

 <h2>
 	Best Practices